chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

   - E.g.

-      - User knowledge - indicating sth about the user and the info that user may know.
+      - User knowledge - indicating something about the user and the info that user may know.
 So the fact that she's German

       - Expected knowledge – Since she is German, so she’d know BMW